ponytojas/gtfs-simulator-go/README.md

 - Simulation uses the `shapes` polyline of each trip; progress is computed from the first to last stop time and interpolated along the shape.
 - Segment speeds follow stop_times: movement between stops uses per-stop arrival/departure times.
 Distance along the shape between stops uses `stop_times.shape_dist_traveled` when available; otherwise, stops are mapped to the nearest position on the trip shape using stop coordinates.
 If that is unavailable too, distances are distributed evenly.
 Dwell times (arrival != departure) produce pauses at stops.
 - If `shape_dist_traveled` is present in `shapes` or `stop_times`, it is used; otherwise, haversine distances are computed between shape points.
-- Vehicle ID is set to the trip ID to remain deterministic and consistent; subjects are sanitized to avoid illegal NATS tokens.
+- Vehicle ID is a stable hash derived from the `tripID-routeID` pair (e.g., `VEH-xxxxxxxx`); subjects are sanitized to avoid illegal NATS tokens.
 - When `CITY` is set, the simulator re-checks `public.latest_successful_imports` every 30 minutes and on DB ping failures.
 If a newer `db_name` is found or the current DB is unavailable, it gracefully switches to the new database and restarts simulations.
 - Active trips are re-queried every `TRIPS_REFRESH_INTERVAL_SEC`; newly active trips start automatically and finished trips stop on their end time.
 - Trips starting within `TRIPS_PRELOAD_MINUTES` are pre-scheduled to start exactly at their start time, reducing DB polling load.
+ - On startup, the simulator ensures a JetStream stream named `NATS_STREAM_NAME` exists and includes the subject pattern `vehicles.>`.
+Position messages are published via JetStream with acks.

 ## Observability